 Tre is currently a senior majoring in Mathematics at Auburn University.
 He has been involved in robotics since the 7th grade with BEST Robotics.
 Tre has dreams and aspirations of working in the education field after finishing his bachelor’s degree where he hopes to incorporate robotics into his classroom.
 Tre is a student robotics program assistant at SCORE.

-DJ is a sophomore at Auburn University where she is studying Industrial Engineering.
+DJ is a Junior at Auburn University where she is studying Industrial Engineering.
 DJ is the founder of the Robotics Outreach Student Organization and a member of the Auburn’s VEX U Robotics Team.
 DJ’s dream job upon graduation is working as a roller coaster engineer.
 DJ enjoys watching scary movies in her free time and hanging out with friends.

 Cole is a student program assistant at SCORE.
-He is a freshman at Auburn majoring in Software Engineering.
+He is a Sophomore at Auburn majoring in Software Engineering.
 Cole is a member of the Robotics Outreach Student Organization and Auburn’s VEX U Robotics Team.
 In his free time, Cole enjoys entertaining others from the stage in theatrical performances, singing, and playing the piano.

 Omar joined SCORE in March 2019 as a student robotics program assistant.
 Omar graduated from Oak Mountain High School where he participated in VEX robotics.
-He is a junior double majoring in Computer Science and Mechanical Engineering.
+He is a Senior double majoring in Computer Science and Mechanical Engineering.
 Omar is a member of the Robotics Outreach Student Organization and founder of Auburn’s VEX U Robotics Team.
 Omar’s dream job is a robotics engineer.

 Dr. Allen L. Landers holds the Howard Earl and Carolyn Taylor Carr Professorship in the Department of Physics at Auburn University.
 He is an active researcher and has been featured in the Journal of Physics, Physical Review, Science, and Nature.
 Dr. Landers teaches at all levels in the Physics Department, ranging from introductory science classes to advanced graduate courses.
 In addition, he works with interdisciplinary teams of Auburn faculty and staff to pursue science outreach, principally developing new opportunities for K-12 students to experience the scientific process.
 Dr. Landers has been awarded the Dean’s Award for Outstanding Teaching and the Dean’s Award for Outstanding Outreach in the College of Sciences and Mathematics, and was recognized with the Auburn University Award for Excellence in Outreach.